Multisig Treasury Reconciliation: Why Safe Is Not Your Books (2026)

 Sources

-- Safe (formerly Gnosis Safe) — smart-contract multisig / smart-account platform (Safe{Core} protocol & SDK, transaction batching, modules) — safe.global
+- Safe — safe.global: the smart-contract multisig and smart-account platform (Safe{Core} protocol and SDK, transaction batching, modules) formerly known as Gnosis Safe.

 Cross-Chain Transfer Reconciliation: CCTP and Bridges (2026)